 To learn about components, data flow, and security considerations, see Technical security overview.
 That article also outlines customer and Citrix responsibilities.

 Citrix Virtual Apps and Desktops Standard for Azure was previously named Citrix Managed Desktops.
 The earlier name might continue to appear in various locations for a while.

 Users (sometimes called subscribers) access their desktops and apps directly through their browser, using the Citrix HTML5 client.
 Users browse to a Citrix Workspace URL that is provided by you, their administrator.
 The Citrix Workspace platform enumerates and delivers the digital resources to users.
 Users start a desktop or an application from their workspace.

-After you set up a catalog of machines that deliver desktops and apps (or a catalog containing physical machines for Remote PC Access), the service displays the Citrix Workspace URL.
+After you configure a catalog of machines that deliver desktops and apps (or a catalog containing physical machines for Remote PC Access), the service displays the Workspace URL.
 You then notify your users to go to that URL to start their desktop and apps.

 As an alternative to navigating to Citrix Workspace to access their desktops and apps, users can install a Citrix Workspace app on their device.
 Download the app that’s right for the endpoint device’s operating system: https://www.citrix.com/downloads/workspace-app/.